Osmotic pressure between arbitrarily charged surfaces: a revisited approach: The Scheme

 In the above equation, the values of the potential on the surfaces, $\psi_{1,2}$ are determined by the boundary conditions.
-For constant surface potential, they are prescribed, while for constant surface charge, they depend on the osmotic pressure according to Eq.~(\ref{eq3}).
+For CP, they are prescribed, while for CC, they depend on the osmotic pressure according to Eq.~(\ref{eq3}).
 Note that by the choice of $\psi$ as the integration variable for $\Pi_{-}<0$, the argument of the square root in Eq.~(\ref{eq5}) is always positive definite and no divergence can occur.